Tech Tip: Conveyor Belt Tension

 Ensuring proper belt tension is a vital issue in conveyor operation – one that affects belt tracking, overall belt performance, and the life of the belt itself.
 All conveyors use some form of take-up device to adjust belt tension to the optimal level – one that not only prevents slippage between the belt and the drive pulley, but also guards against possible material spillage caused by too much belt sag between idlers.

-Considerations of Manual Take-Ups
+Considerations for Manual Take-Ups

 For example, with an automatic counterweighted take-up, you throw so much weight on it and you’re right on tension requirements.
 But how do you judge if belt tension is too tight or too lax when using a manual take-up?
 For most operators it’s often a matter of time-consuming trial and error.

-• Belt sag between return idlers (mounted at 10-foot (3m) intervals) should be between 1-3 inches or 25-75 mm no matter the belt size.
+Instead, try this simple rule of thumb: Belt sag between return idlers (mounted at 10-foot or 3m intervals) should be between 1-3 inches (25-75mm) no matter the belt size.

 1. Take a piece of tape and cut it to 6-inches (152mm)